AlexanderHardinan/black-and-white-website/_posts/successful-chef-alan-coxon.md

 ### Alan Coxon: The Culinary Archaeologist with a Global Vision

-Chef Alan Coxon is more than a chef — he’s a storyteller, innovator, and global culinary ambassador.
+**Alan Coxon** is more than a chef — he’s a storyteller, innovator, and global culinary ambassador.
 With 40+ years in the industry, his journey spans Michelin-starred kitchens, luxury hotels, television, and international stages.

 Raised in Derbyshire and inspired by his grandmother’s traditional cooking, Coxon began early — by 18 he was sharpening his skills in Monte Carlo under Michelin-starred mentors at **“Le Foi Gras.”** He later opened and managed Europe’s largest four-star hotel, **Newport Bay Hotel** in Paris (1,098 rooms), leading an international brigade of **68 chefs**.